gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 With the functional API, not only you can build models with multiple inputs and multiple outputs, but you can also implement networks with a complex internal topology.
 Neural networks in Keras are allowed to be arbitrary *directed acyclic graphs* of layers.
 The qualifier *acyclic* is important: these graphs can't have cycles.
 It's impossible for a tensor x to become the input of one of the layers that generated x.
 The only processing *loops* that are allowed are those internal to recurrent layers.

+Several common neural-network components are implemented as graphs.
+Two notable ones are Inception modules and residual connections.
+#### Inception modules
+*Inception* is a popular type of network architecture for convolutional neural networks inspired by the earlier *network-in-network* architecture.
+It consists of a stack of modules that themselves look like small independent networks, split into several parallel branches.

+Another closely related model available as part of the Keras applications module is *Xception.* Xception, which stands for *extreme inception,* is a convnet architecture loosely inspired by Inception.It takes the idea of separating the learning of channel-wise and space-wise features ot its logical extreme, and replaces Inception modules with depth-wise separable convolutions consisting of a depthwise convolution (a spatial convolution where every input channel is handled separately) followed by a pointwise convolution (a 1x1 convolution) - effectively, an extreme form of an Inception module, where spatial features and channel-wise features are fully separated.